 Struvite stones: Approximately 10 to 15 percent of kidney stones are struvite stones.
 Struvite stones can be serious because they are often large stones and may occur with an infection.
 Medical treatment, including antibiotics and removal of the stone, is usually needed for struvite stones.
 In general, women are more susceptible to these stones than men because of their higher risk of urinary tract infections.

 Cystine stones: Less than 1 percent of kidney stones are made of a chemical called cystine.
 Cystine stones are more likely to develop in families with a condition that results in too much cystine in the urine (cystinuria).
 These stones can sometimes be prevented or dissolved with medication, but if the stones cause blockage in the urinary tract or are too large, then surgical removal will be necessary.

 Who Is Likely to Get Kidney Stones?

 - Caucasians are more prone to kidney stones than African-Americans.

 - Although stones occur more frequently in men, the number of women who develop kidney stones has been increasing.

 - Kidney stones strike most people between the ages of 20 and 40.

-- Once a person develops more than one stone, he/she is more likely to develop additional stones.
+- Once you get a kidney stone, you are more likely to develop additional ones.